ujjwalkumar1212/Project-Charter-Group-D/index.md

 - Dr. Denise Case, dcase@nwmissouri.edu

 ## Project Purpose
+This project involves creating an app that issue confidential codewords to each student in a course.
+Course instructors must not know what code word is given to each student.

 ## Benefits
+The application will be important to improve the statistical significance of results from pre- and post-surveys, by allowing instructors to match pre-to-post responses, without compromising the confidentiality of the surveys.

 ## User Roles
 This application is used by __ types of users.

 1. Administrator